Cognitive Assessments

 • If a recent stroke, head injury, or other medical problem is affecting one's cognitive abilities.

-• How to assist individuals and families with long-term planning when memory problems are significant.
+• How to assist individuals and families with long-term planning when cognitive problems are significant.

 • How other professionals and agencies can offer appropriate services and assist in developing a care plan.